 But I fear detachment.

-Loss and looking back wishing that we had done things different but my backs,
+Loss and looking back wishing that we had done things

 Against a wall.